A Machine Learning Tool to Analyse Spectroscopic Changes in High-Dimensional Data: Introduction

+Within the main constituents of the corona formed when NPs are exposed to human plasma, we find fibrinogen (Fib) \cite{soddu2020identification}, one of the most abundant glycoproteins in human blood plasma with a concentration of about 1.5-4 g/L.\cite{kamath2003fibrinogen}.
+Synthesized in the liver by hepatocytes, it is essential for the coagulation cascade and also plays a significant role in blood viscosity, blood flow, and various other biological functions \cite{herrick1999fibrinogen}.
 Human Fib is formed by three polypeptide chains known as $\alpha$, $\beta$, and $\gamma$ chains, which remain linked by disulfide bonds in the terminal domains (Fig. \ref{fgr:fibcartoon}).
 Their respective molecular masses are approximately 66.5, 52.0, and 46.5 kDa.
 The $ \beta$ and $ \gamma$ chains have two outer D domains or nodules, which connect to a central E domain through an alpha-helix segment.
 Along with the co- and post-translational N-linked carbohydrates added to the $ \beta$ and $ \gamma$ chains, the protein has a total molecular mass of around 340 kDa \cite{weisel2017fibrin}.
 The domains at the extremes of the Fib structure are essential for understanding the biological role of the molecule in the human body.
 They enclose several binding sites that are involved in crucial processes, such as Fib conversion to fibrin and its cross-linking \cite{mosesson2001structure}.
 The $ \alpha$ chain lacks these terminal nodules and essentially folds the other two chains, providing stability to the 3D structure.

-Theoretical studies rationalized the non-monotonic behavior of the amount of competing proteins adsorbed on a surface in contact with blood plasma as a function of contact time and plasma concentration \cite{vilaseca2013understanding}, with predictions at the molecular level confirmed by recent experiments \cite{xie2018revealing}.
-In particular, understanding how the corona evolves and changes over time-dependent environmental conditions is fundamental in nanotoxicology and nanomedicine \cite{vilanova2016understanding}.
+During the last decades, many studies have focused on the correlation of unusually elevated levels of Fib with an increased risk of experiencing health disorders, such as cardiovascular diseases \cite{kamath2003fibrinogen}.
+Furthermore, Fib has been shown to mediate adverse responses when interacting with biomaterials \cite{Thevenot:2008aa} or nanobiomaterials \cite{Ong:2015aa}.
+Its adsorption and conformational changes can disrupt plasma homeostasis, trigger immune responses, and promote platelet activation \cite{deng2011nanoparticle, wang2020effects}, with relevant implications for cancer nanotherapeutics and inflammatory disease contexts \cite{lim2024overcoming}.